A62 motorway (Greece): History

+The Hymettus Ring Road was first defined by Ministerial Decision DMEO/e/O/1308 of 15 December 1995, as a national road between Vari and Rafina, via Gerakas (Stavros).

 On 4 December 2015, the Greek government proposed to renumber the A64 as the A62: In practice, the renumbering had not taken place until 2024, because road signs still used to show the motorway as the A64.
-As of July 2024, the renumbering is being implemented as a result of road sign replacement.
+By July 2024, the renumbering was implemented due to road sign replacement.